 With renewable energy on the rise, many electric utilities—especially those dependent on fossil fuels—are facing a crisis.
-Some are embracing the challenges necessary to implement new infrastructure, but others are resisting change in extreme ways.
+Some are embracing the challenges necessary to implement new infrastructure, but others are resisting change.
 A new stories series from Audubon investigates the industry at this crucial time.
+Read Part 2.

 Early in the morning on Tuesday, July 21, 2020, federal officers raided a farm in rural Glenford, Ohio.
 The FBI agents searched the home and arrested 61-year-old Larry Householder, the speaker of the Ohio House of Representatives.
 They charged him with racketeering: orchestrating a $60 million bribery scheme involving the electric utility FirstEnergy Solutions, which funneled money to Householder and several co-conspirators through a nonprofit group called Generation Now, a U.S. attorney alleged.
 The defendants, who include three lobbyists and Householder’s longtime political strategist, pleaded not guilty in federal court by September.
 Since then, two have pleaded guilty.

 In exchange for millions of dollars in cash, the indictment says, Householder and his co-conspirators helped pass an energy bill that Vox called the worst passed this century.
 House Bill 6 (HB6) mobilized nearly $1.5 billion in ratepayer money—bill charges paid by average electricity customers—to save four supposedly unprofitable, money-losing power plants from closing: two nuclear plants originally owned by FirstEnergy and two coal plants owned by a utility collective.
 The bill also wiped out renewable energy policies that required utilities to produce renewable power and mandated energy efficiency.